-This training programme has been developed by the British Society of Flavourists and the University of Reading, and is supported by the International Federation of Essential Oil and Aroma Trades.
+This training programme has been developed by the British Society of Flavourists and the University of Reading (Dept. of Food & Nutritional Sciences), and is supported by the International Federation of Essential Oil and Aroma Trades.

 It is run once a year, usually commencing the first week of May.
 The three-week programme of practical sessions and seminars is given by highly experienced flavourists from industry and university specialists.
 It is structured around the practical evaluation and formulation of flavourings for food and beverages.